-- You may need Emergency Contraception if you have had unprotected sex.
-Unprotected sex is sex without using any contraception, or if your contraceptive has failed for example, your condom split.
+• You may need Emergency Contraception if you have had unprotected sex.
+Unprotected sex is sex without using any contraception, or if your contraceptive has failed - for example, your

+- condom split.
 Emergency contraception is for emergencies only.
 It cannot be used as a regular method of contraception.
 There are 2 types of emergency contraception. - The emergency contraceptive pill.
 Some pills can be taken up to 72 hours (3 days) after sex.
 Other pills can be taken up to 120 hours (5 days) after sex.
 The emergency contraception pill works better if you take it as soon as possible after sex. - The IUD is sometimes called the coil.
 It is a small copper and plastic device which is put into the uterus.
 This must be fitted by a doctor or nurse.
 The I.U.D. should usually be fitted within 5 days of sex.
-The IUD works better if you have it fitted as soon as possible after sex.

-- You can get emergency contraception for free.
+The IUD works better if you have it fitted as soon as possible after sex. - You can get emergency contraception for free.
 You can get the emergency contraceptive pill from a sexual health clinic or a local pharmacy.
 You can get the IUD/coil fitted at a sexual health clinic. - 6.
 Watch the animation Birth Control Basics: Condoms, The Pill and Patch (duration 2 minutes 9 seconds) It's funny and reinforces the messages of this activity, focusing on some key methods.
 (As a US production it mentions Planned Parenthood, you can say that this is a US service and later in the class local services will be identified) https://youtu.be/50vmQzjRkuk - 7.
-Who is responsible for contraception?
-Ask the young people to think about the question give them a few moments to chat and find out views in the room.
-After some discussion share the slides/quotes (over 2 slides), taken from research with young people in Scotland who were asked the same question.
-What do the young people think of what's said?
+What is bridging contraception?
+If a young person has used emergency contraception and there may be a delay before they get established on contraception that works for them in the longer term, a pharmacist can offer what is called bridging contraction.
+This is explained in the slide.